tttppp/ragl/rules.md

 4.2.4.10: The map with the highest score will win.
 If two maps are tied on the same score then the tiebreaker will be number of people who gave it a score (including bonus points).
 If the maps are still tied after this then the map with the lowest resource centre id wins (as shown in the links below).

-4.2.4.11: If there are fewer than five map authors then the map contest will not be run.
+4.2.4.11: If there are fewer than five map authors then the map contest will not be run, but some of the maps may be included in the map pool.

 ## 4.3 Game disconnects